sntubix/m2m_latency/README.md

 ---

-To test system functionnality for Motion-to-Mtion latency:
+To test system for Motion-to-Motion latency:

 - [Build and load dts and kernel module](#install-system)
 - Connect Hall-effect sensor signal output to GPIO 16, via a 1kΩ  resistor to protect the GPIO
 - Connect 3.3V power pin and GND to sensor Vcc and GND
-- Add a pull-up resistor between Vcc and Output signal, this will ensure the GPIO is set to HIGH when no magnet is detected
+- Add a pull-up resistor (1kΩ) between Vcc and Output signal, this will ensure the GPIO is set to HIGH when no magnet is detected

 ![alt text](images/schematic_sensor.png)